Blog Culture/Agency Life

 Earlier this year, PAN hosted a roundtable discussion among industry experts to address a question that plagues businesses of all varieties: How can you show meaningful progress on your DEI journey?

-Across an informative hour, PAN Head of DEI Brandon Thomas facilitated a conversation with GLAAD Chief Communications Officer Rich Ferraro, Black Alder Founding Partner and Senior Strategist Chelsea Fuller, and Code2040 Chief Executive Officer Mimi Fox Melton.
+Across an informative hour, PAN facilitated a conversation with GLAAD Chief Communications Officer Rich Ferraro, Black Alder Founding Partner and Senior Strategist Chelsea Fuller, and Code2040 Chief Executive Officer Mimi Fox Melton.
 The group discussed a number of critical topics, including where a company’s DEI priorities should lie, what they anticipate will take center-stage in the year ahead, and how to assess some of the complexities within DEI more simply.

 Showing progress requires a shift in thinking — if businesses want evidence that their policies are working as intended, they need to commit to real change, beyond just the numbers and data.